 If you are one of the people who have tried several types of moisturisers in your mission to rid yourself of the dryness, bring it back to the basics.
 Stick to a simple routine with natural oils and butters using a good oily balm or moisturiser without chemicals.
 I recommend the Intensive Restoring Facial Balm which many have used with wonderful results.

-Here’s where I burst your bubble now, also, by telling you that if the skin is dry and needs oil, then you must give it oil.
-Not mineral oil though, I wouldn’t recommend anyone to put a by-product of petroleum on their skin!
-Does it make sense to you that a light or oil free moisturiser will give you the oil your skin needs?
-No, of course not.
+Seriously, if your skin is dry then it needs more oil, but not all oil is good.
+Please do not use mineral oil, I wouldn’t recommend anyone to put a by-product of petroleum on their skin!
+It makes sense that an oil free moisturiser will not give you the oil you need.
 If your skin is dry, it is lacking in oil so a moisturiser or balm with 100% natural butters and oils will be what will relieve your dryness and revive your skin.
-Yes, it works, give your skin a little time to allow it to absorb the oils, before applying make-up and apply at least ten minutes before going to bed so your skin gets the benefit and not the pillow.
+Also, give your skin a little time to allow it to absorb the oils, before applying make-up and apply at least ten minutes before going to bed so your skin gets the benefit and not the pillow.
 Your moisturiser should include oils which will easily absorb and also oils to treat such as evening primrose which contains gamma-linolenic acid (GLA), an essential fatty acid and soothing herbs such as comfrey and calendula which will be healing.
 I also like to use natural anti-oxidants such as Vitamin E oil to reduce the effect of free radicals.